mattmakai/fullstackpython.com/content/pages/01-introduction/06-community.markdown

 is a 501(c)(3) non-profit with the mission to "promote, protect, and advance the Python programming language, and to support and facilitate the growth of a diverse and international community of Python programmers."
+Anyone that uses Python and has an active interest in the Python community can join the PSF as a [member](https://www.python.org/psf/membership/).
+There are five classes of PSF members:

+1. Basic Members
+1. Supporting Members
+1. Sponsor Members
+1. Managing Members
+1. Contributing Members and Fellows

+Starting out by joining as a basic PSF member is a great way to show your support and begin your own journey in working with the larger open source ecosystem.

 ### Conferences and events